-- 1 Select Start \blacktriangleright Run
+- 1. Select Start ⇒ Run

-- 2 In the Open field, type the path and the exact name of the program file, including the extension and options.
+- 2. In the Open field, enter the path and the exact name of the program file, including the extension and options.

-- 3 Click OK.
+- 3. Click OK.

-For example, if SAS is installed in the default folder c:\Program files\SAS\SASFoundation\9.2\sas.exe, and the options that you want to specify.
+For example, if SAS is installed in the default folder c:\Program Files\SASHome \SASFoundation\9.4, you enter "c:\program files\SASHome \SASFoundation\9.4\sas.exe", and the options that you want to specify.